brittanyleigh/jump-start/lessons/09-programming-grammar/assignments/madlibs.md

 puts "So one day they all decided to travel from " + country_one.capitalize + " to " + country_two.capitalize + "."
-puts "They fixed up an old " + method_of_transportation + " and set off on their journey." puts "They saw many great things, like the world's biggest pile of " + objects + "." puts "They ate many strange foods, like garlic " + fruit + " with salted " + insect_plural + "."
+puts "They fixed up an old " + method_of_transportation + " and set off on their journey." puts "They saw many great things, like the world's biggest pile of " + objects + "." puts "They ate many strange foods, like garlic " + fruit + " with salted " + insects + "."
 puts "They even visited a land where everything was backwards, and the girl's name became " + girl_name.reverse.capitalize + "." puts "But after traveling " + large_number + " miles, they got very homesick." puts "They returned to " + country_one.capitalize + " with new eyes, and a new appreciation for home."

 #each line starts with puts so that it displays as new lines, instead of as a paragraph. easier to read!

 ```